numirias/semshi/README.md

 ### There are some annoying extra highlights.

-You might be using other Python syntax highlighters alongside (such as [python-syntax](https://github.com/vim-python/python-syntax)) which may intefere with Semshi.
+You might be using other Python syntax highlighters alongside (such as [python-syntax](https://github.com/vim-python/python-syntax)) which may interfere with Semshi.
 Try to disable these plugins if they cause problems.

 ### Sometimes highlights aren't updated.